About

 I directed and produced this game with a team of 10 remote collaborators - all of which I had not worked with directly before.

 It did not have marketing pre-release, but went viral on twitter because of the title, garnering over 25k views in a week!
+We later released on Steam to Mostly Positive reviews.

 Rat House Games